-In the vast majority of jurisdictions with use/lose laws (28 states and the District of Columbia), license suspension or revocation is mandatory (see Exhibit I.13).
+In the vast majority of jurisdictions with use/lose laws (28 states and the District of Columbia), license suspension or revocation is mandatory (see Exhibit 1.14).
 Eight states have made this a discretionary penalty for such violations.
-The remaining two states (Arkansas and Hawaii) have a discretionary penalty for minors below age 18, but mandatory for violators ages 18 through 20.
+Among all the states with use/lose laws, two states (Arkansas and Hawaii) have a discretionary penalty for minors below age 18 but mandatory for violators ages 18-20.